Alex Belardo Kostiw’s publishing practice, drawing closer to parts and possibilities of everyday reality. It spans

 ︎ Alex Belardo Kostiw

-Alex is an assistant professor in Visual Communication Design at the School of the Art Institute of Chicago.
-They also teach printmaking at Spudnik Press, a community print shop, and design publications for institutions that center historically underrepresented voices in art and culture.
+Alex is an Assistant Professor of Visual Communication Design at the School of the Art Institute of Chicago.
+They also teach risography at Spudnik Press and design publications for art and culture institutions.
+They live with many reams of paper and two cats.

 contact